Christian Cage: Professional wrestling style and persona

 Like many prominent wrestlers with lengthy careers, Christian's character has evolved considerably over the years.
 When he debuted on the national stage, he was a scowling goth figure who never spoke.
 Ironically, he later became known for both his interview skills and, when a babyface, his humorous, fun-loving, surfer-type persona.
-As a villain, Christian is typically self-absorbed, vindictive and occasionally sadistic while still retaining quick wit.
+As a villain, Christian is typically self-absorbed, caustic, vindictive and occasionally sadistic while still retaining quick wit.

 Christian began to build up a loyal fanbase around the spring of 2005, despite his placement as a villain; he referred to them as his "Peeps", "Peepulation" (a play on the word "population"), or the "Christian Coalition".
 He also hosted a talk show segment called The Peep Show which sometimes gets co-hosted by Edge called The Cutting Edge Peep Show.

-As a finisher, Christian uses an inverted double underhook facebuster, called the Killswitch.
+As a finisher, Christian uses an inverted double underhook facebuster, called the Killswitch (formerly known as the "Impaler" and the "Unprettier").
 He also utilized a spear as tribute to his best friend Edge, as well as a frog splash in memory of Eddie Guerrero.